-Mysore Defence Food Research Lab prepares food items for the astronauts of ‘Gaganyan’ mission
+Mysore Defence Food Research Lab prepares food items for the astronauts of ‘Gaganyaan’ mission

-Mysore, Jan 07: As the Indian Space Research Organisation (ISRO) is planning for the Indian astronauts scheduled to go into Space in Indian manned Mission 'Gaganyan', the Defence Food Research Laboratory, Mysore in Karnataka have been preparing food items and food heaters for them.
+Mysore, Jan 07: As the ISRO is planning to send Indian astronauts into space in Indian manned mission 'Gaganyaan', the Defence Food Research Food Laboratory, Mysore in Karnataka has been preparing food items and food heaters that would be carried into space.

-According to a tweet by news agency ANI, it is said that the Defence Food Research Laboratory in Mysore is preparing the food items including Egg rolls, Veg rolls, Idli, Moong dal halwa and Veg pulav for the Indian astronauts who are scheduled to go to space in 'Gaganyan'.
+According to a tweet by news agency ANI, it is said that the Defence Food Research Laboratory in Mysore is preparing the food items including Egg rolls, Veg rolls, Idli, Moong dal halwa and Veg pulav for the Indian astronauts who are scheduled to go to space in 'Gaganyaan'.
 Along with this, they are also making food heaters.

 To help astronauts drink liquids including water and juices in Space where there is no gravity, special containers have also been developed.